FRONTERRA Nature-Based Solutions: Carbon and Biodiversity Credits, High Social Impact

 Lucio is Fronterra's geoscience & remote sensing chief scientist.

-Lucio has more 11+ years of experience in GIS & Remote Sensing applied to earth and the environment sciences, with deep expertise in environmental and georisk monitoring and the development of avoided deforestation & forest degradation and enhancement of forest carbon stocks (REDD+) projects.
+Lucio has 11+ years of experience in GIS and Remote Sensing applied to Earth and environmental sciences, with strong expertise in environmental and georisk monitoring and in the development and implementation of REDD+ projects.

 Contact Lucio at lucio@fronterra.eco